-Doucleff, M. Auto-Brewery Syndrome.
-NPR.
+- Doucleff, M. Auto Brewery Syndrome.

-Geertinger, P., et al. Endogenous alcohol production by intestinal fermentation.
+- Geertinger, P., et al. Endogenous alcohol production.
 Zeits fur Rech, 89(3), 167-172.

-Logan, B. and Jones, A. Endogenous ethanol ‘auto-brewery syndrome’ as a drunk-driving defence challenge.
+- Logan, B. and Jones, A. Endogenous ethanol ‘auto brewery syndrome’ as a drunk driving defence.
 Med Sci Law, 40(3), 206-215.

-Hafez, E., et al. Auto-brewery syndrome: ethanol pseudo-toxicity in diabetic and hepatic patients.
+- Hafez, E., et al. Auto-brewery syndrome.
 Hum.
 Exp.
-Toxicol.
+Toxi.